 Is it too late to get into this property cycle?

-Some of our property markets have performed strongly for a few years, but now have slowed down a little leaving many investors wondering is it too late this time round.
+Some of our property markets have performed strongly for a few years, leaving many investors wondering is it too late this time round.

 I understand why they’re thinking this way.